 If you’ve seen the original then there really isn’t any purpose for this film to exist, it’s almost an exact shot for shot remake which as we all know is the worst type of remake there is.

 A group of college students head out to a secluded cabin in the woods for a weekend of partying.
-They are exposed to a flesh eating virus from a hidden source and after coming into contact with a man who had previously contracted the virus.
-They accidentally kill the man and inadvertently damage their only vehicle which for some reason means they must now stay in the cabin and rot.
-The strange sheriff who for whatever reason acts more like a stripper promises that she will send a tow truck in the morning.
+They are exposed to a flesh eating virus from a hidden source.
+This happens after coming into contact with a man who had previously contracted the virus.
+They accidentally kill the man and inadvertently damage their only vehicle.
+For some reason that means they must now stay in the cabin and rot.
+The strange sheriff, who for whatever reason acts more like a stripper promises that she will send a tow truck in the morning.
 After one of them becomes infected, they are forced to quarantine her in an outdoor shed.
 If things didn’t seem bad enough, they are repeatedly terrorized by a dog that has also contradicted the rage inducing disease.
 Will they survive until the next day?
 What is causing the disease to spread in the first place?

 That’s a quick description of the film for those that have not seen the original but as I said above; it’s basically the same as the director (Travis Z) used the same script that Eli Roth did in 2002.
-Because of this fact, you might think that for me to criticize this remake is for me to criticize the original as well which is only slightly true.
-The characters may do pretty much the exact same things they do in the original but they’ve been “modernized” in the remake and it shows, in the worst way possible.
+You might think that for me to criticize this remake is for me to criticize the original as well which is only slightly true.
+The characters may do pretty much the exact same things they do in the original but they’ve been “modernized” it in the remake and it shows.
+It shows in the worst way possible.
 Also, Cabin Fever (2002) got a pass for the ridiculous amount of stupid choices the characters make because it was 2002.
 It’s 2016 and I don’t think audiences are anywhere near as accepting as they were when these types of movies were in their infancy.

 I will now give a couple of examples of the dumb things that happen in Cabin Fever (2016), it’s been a while since I’ve seen the original but this may be directed at that as well (Spoilers Ahead).